 Leave the Alpine cityscape for some eye-popping nature that goes down, not up.
 Partnachklamm is a narrow, 700-meter long gorge with walls rising 80 meters.
 It was designated a natural monument in 1912.
 Waterfalls cascade around you, except in wintertime when they freeze in place like a scene from Game of Thrones, north of the wall.

 Visitors can walk the path on their own, or take a guided hike.
 It is open from 9 a.m. until 5 p.m. all year (with extended hours in summer and excluding a short period in spring when melting snow makes the route impassable) and costs 4 euro, as of 2018.

-Garmisch-Partenkirchen has been a favorite of ski champions from the 1936 Games to International Alpine Ski Championships.
-But that doesn't prevent the ordinary folk from enjoying it, too.
+Garmisch-Partenkirchen has been a favorite of ski champions from the 1936 games to International Alpine Ski Championships.
+But that doesn't prevent ordinary folk from enjoying it, too.